 (Adds news items)

-June 3 (Reuters) - Britain’s FTSE 100 index is seen opening higher on Wednesday, with futures up 1% ahead of the cash market open.
+Oct 9 (Reuters) - Britain’s FTSE 100 index is seen opening 24 points higher at 6,002 on Friday, according to financial bookmakers, with futures seen up 0.2% ahead of cash market open.

 * For more on the factors affecting European stocks, please click on: